kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 accumulating a win streak of 55 games.
 This isn't as clear-cut as the calculations above suggest.
 I look forward to improving the probability estimation with more robust methods such as machine learning.

+Another significant issue is that I'm calculating the probabilities by making each player's rating and their opponents' rating to be constant throughout the whole simulation.
+In the next step, I will change that to reflect actual ratings of examined player and their opponent in each game.